 Bob Plasse is known to listeners of WSKB (Westfield State University’s radio station) as the host of a Tuesday morning talk show and to area residents who know him as the former president of Westfield on Weekends, chair of Westfield Dickens Days and from his appearances with candles atop his head as “The Ghost of Christmas Present” at WOW’s Dickens Dinners.
 His professional acting career includes leading roles in productions of Godspell, The Fantasticks and P.S.
 Your Cat is Dead; a tour of the South in Dial M for Murder; television commercials; soap operas (Guiding Light, One Life to Live and All My Children); and several movies, including Big, New York Stories and Goodfellas.
 Composer/arranger/pianist Michael Rheault’s resume includes his Off-Broadway musical Fabulous: The Queen of Musical Comedies, which had an extended run in 2014 at the Times Square Arts Center; The Birth, a Christmas musical; the chamber musical Neurotica; and the soundtrack of the independent documentary, Names from Home.
 He has also provided musical direction for scores of area musicals at local colleges and theatre groups and is currently Director of Choral Activities at Bay Path University.

-Tickets for the “WOW… It’s Cabaret” series are $25 for an individual show with a series subscription package, available for $65.
+Tickets for the “WOW… It’s Cabaret” series are $25 for an individual show.
 Reservations may be made by calling 413- 579-5967, by visiting Westfield Creative Arts at 105 Elm Street during store hours.
 Tickets can also be reserved online below.
 Doors will open at 7:15.
 Coffee and a dessert buffet will be available for sale at intermission.All shows are located at the Westfield Senior Center 45 Noble St, Westfield MA.

 Funding for the series has been provided in part with a grant from the Westfield Cultural Council, a program of the Massachusetts Cultural Council and with the assistance of the Westfield Council on Aging.